informalsystems/vdd/blockchain/blockchain.md

 *PossibleCommit(b)*) and signed by a correct validator is a proof that *b* is in the blockchain.

-"Signed by a correct validator" means that the validator *n* sends *precommit* at time *t* and *correct(n, t)* holds.
+*Remark:* "Signed by a correct validator" means that the validator *n* sends *precommit* at time *t* and *correct(n, t)* holds.